Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 Table of Contents

-However, many home users wish to create a dedicated management VLAN for learning purposes and/or to mimic businesses that do this to ensure the core network infrastructure is isolated and protected from the rest of the network.
-As you will see when working through this process, there are more steps that will be necessary to create a dedicated management VLAN.
+Many home users may wish to create a dedicated management VLAN as well for learning purposes and/or to mimic best security practices of enterprise environments.
+As you will see when working through this process, there are additional steps which are necessary when creating a dedicated management VLAN compared to using the default untagged VLAN 1 network.

 I will be using an OPNsense virtual machine (but you can use any mini-PC network appliance (affiliate link) ), a TP-Link T2600G-28MPS switch (affiliate link) , and a Grandstream GWN7660 wireless AP (affiliate link) to demonstrate the process.